 But, if you suffer from chronic muscle pain and stiffness and have to deal with this issue regularly, it’s a sign that something isn’t quite right.
 Having to live with painful, tight muscles on a daily basis is never a nice experience, which is why we’ve put together these tips to help you relieve your symptoms.

 If you’re worried about the amount of muscle pain you are experiencing, it’s a good idea to make a conscious effort to improve your posture.
 Standing straight and not slouching over when standing or sitting are great places to start.
 You can also get products to aid your sitting posture.
-For more information, click here.

 Heat therapy is one of the most effective remedies for sore and stiff muscles.
-When your muscles tighten up and become uncomfortable, applying heat to the area – whether it be in the form of a heat pack, hot water bottle, hot bath or shower – can help them to relax, relieving your pain and discomfort.
+When your muscles tighten up and become uncomfortable, applying heat to the area – whether it is in the form of a heat pack, hot water bottle, hot bath or shower – can help them to relax, relieving your pain and discomfort.
 Along with that, using heat can also help to stop any lactic acid build-up in the area around the muscle, ensuring that you’re as comfortable as possible.

 Often, our muscles can start to feel stiff and sore if they haven’t been used for a while.
-If you spend a lot of your time in one position, for example a job which requires you to stand at a counter or sit in an office for the majority of the time, this could contribute majorly to your muscle pain and discomfort.
+If you spend a lot of your time in one position, for example a job which requires you to stand at a counter or sit in an office for long periods of time, this could contribute majorly to your muscle pain and discomfort.

 Rethink Your Workout

-Warming up and cooling down effectively.
+Warming up and cooling down effectively are both good strategies.
 It’s also important to stretch your muscles before working out, too – but do this after you’ve warmed up so that you’re not stretching your muscles whilst ‘cold’, as this could cause damage to the muscles and potentially to other soft tissues as well.